Help filter suffering out of wildlife selfies

-Most tourists who take photos with wildlife love animals.
-During once-in-a-lifetime trips to destinations like the Amazon, it’s understandable that they’d want to take a snap with a sloth for Facebook, or post a picture with a pink river dolphin on Instagram.
+Most visitors who take photos with wildlife love animals.
+During once-in-a-lifetime trips to destinations, it’s understandable that they’d want to take a snap with a koala for Facebook, or post a picture with a tiger on Instagram.

 But if they knew about the suffering these animals endure for this type of photo opportunity, they’d put their phones and cameras away.